 Like a Pygmy Possum, the Honey Possum’s tail is prehensile – it can grasp branches, enabling the animal to move nimbly through vegetation.
 A dark brown stripe runs across the noolbenger’s back, marking its grey-brown fur coat.

-But like nectar-eating birds they do have bristles on their tongue tip, used to collect nectar from native flowers.
+Like nectar-eating birds they have bristles on their tongue tip, used to collect nectar from native flowers.
 The upper surface of the tongue is covered by brush-like bristles that collect pollen.
 At 1.8cm, a Honey Possum's tongue is almost one-quarter of its head and body length.

 Like a Hummingbird, the Honey Possum’s tongue moves rapidly in and out of the mouth (at about three times a second).